Tasmanian Tiger in Colour

 Recognising the Last of a Species

-The colourised Fleay film features Benjamin, the last captive thylacine.
-We see Benjamin lying down, walking around the perimeter of the small enclosure, opening his mouth wide, sniffing the air and scratching.
+The colourised Fleay film features the last captive thylacine.
+We see the thylacine lying down, walking around the perimeter of the small enclosure, opening its mouth wide, sniffing the air and scratching.

 Fleay, a conservationist who advanced the breeding of endangered species in captivity, was bitten on the buttocks after shooting the film.
 At just under 80 seconds, Fleay's footage is the longest single film of the 10 separate thylacine films known to exist.